 There are no known threatened, proposed threatened, or endangered species in the area.
-The U.S. Fish and Wildlife Service (USFWS) Information, Planning, and Conservation System (IPaC) was utilized to identify the federally and state listed threatened and endangered species that could potentially inhabit or traverse the special permit segment (USFWS, 2023).
-Table 5 provides a list of the federally and state listed threatened and endangered species potentially occurring in the special permit segment areas.
-A total of 14 listed species (5 birds, 5 reptiles, 1 insect and 3 plants) were identified as potentially occurring in the special permit segments.
+The U.S. Fish and Wildlife Service (USFWS) Information, Planning, and Conservation System (IPaC) was utilized to identify the federally and state listed threatened and endangered species that could potentially inhabit or traverse the special permit segment (USFWS, 2023a).
+Table 6 provides a list of the federally and state listed threatened and endangered species potentially occurring in the special permit segment area.
+A total of 19 listed species (3 mammals, 7 birds, 2 reptiles, 1 insect and 6 plant species) were identified as potentially occurring in the special permit segments.

-The objective of the special permit is to avoid construction or ground disturbance in the pipeline ROW.
-Therefore, granting the special permit will not disturb the wildlife habitat and will result in "No effect" to listed species.
-However, if the special permit request is not granted ("No Action" Alternative), then pipe replacement and/or pressure testing would be required, which would require FGT to disturb vegetation and wildlife habitat in order to comply with 49 CFR Part 192, which could potentially disturb potential listed species such as Eastern indigo snake in the special permit segments.
+The special permit will avoid construction or ground disturbance in the pipeline ROW.
+Therefore, the special permit grant will not affect the wildlife habitat resulting in "No effect" to listed species.
+However, if the special permit request is not granted, then pipe replacement and/or pressure testing would be required, which would require FGT to disturb vegetation and wildlife habitat in order to comply with 49 CFR 192, which could potentially disturb potential listed species such as Eastern indigo snake in the special permit segments.

-Any inspection activities related to the special permit segments would be conducted within the boundaries of the previously disturbed pipeline ROW.
+Any inspection activities related to the special permit segments will be conducted within the boundaries of the previously disturbed pipeline ROW.
 FGT has received a categorical exclusion blanket clearance from the USFWS for minor pipeline construction and maintenance projects within FGT's existing ROW.
 The Florida USFWS Ecological Services Field Office has determined in its categorical exclusion blanket clearances that work within FGT's existing ROW is unlikely to adversely impact federally listed species and their habitats.